 Q: What is the return policy on eBooks?

-A: Instructions for redemption will be e-mailed to you along with the access codes.
+A: Instructions for accessing eBooks will be e-mailed to you.
 (Please be sure to include an e-mail address when you order.)

 Q: Can I print this eBook?